 ''But there is a distinct lack of clarity in the definition of the personal services company,'' Kell points out, and ''it could prove worrisome.
 Contractors have companies which provide services—note the plural.
 Yet the Treasury likes to talk about managed service—note the singular—or personal services companies—note the singular again.
 For managed service companies we now have a very specific definition.
 But it’s not clear what the definition is here for personal service companies.''

-James Leckie, MD of company start-up advice site Company Bug, said: "Although all limited companies have the same legal status, it is important that limited company contractors act as real 'businesses', particularly regarding the IR35 legislation.
+James Leckie, MD of contractor start-up site IT Contracting, said: "Although all limited companies have the same legal status, it is important that limited company contractors act as real 'businesses', particularly regarding the IR35 legislation.
 You need to show that your contract terms and the way you work (your working practices) demonstrate that you are in business in your own account rather than merely an employee."

 Courts Use the Term